How to get creative, find new revenue streams, and diversify your income.

 4 Tips for Successfully Building and Managing Multiple Income Streams

 Looking for more insights on how to effectively build and manage multiple income streams?
 Here are a few tips from the entrepreneurs we spoke to:

 1. Tap Into Your Existing Client Base

 Your existing clients and customers already bring revenue into your business when they buy your products and services.
 But they could also offer other opportunities to diversify your income.

-“One of my current day jobs is customer success at a software company and that’s going on for about four or five years now, which is interesting there because they used to be…my freelance writing client,” says Icasas.
+“One of my current day jobs is customer success at a software company, and that’s been going on for about four or five years now, which is interesting because they used to be…my freelance writing client,” says Icasas.

 Think of ways your existing clients or customers could provide other revenue streams.
 For example, your customers might be used to buying your products—but they might also be interested in engaging you for a consulting opportunity.

 2. Don’t Be Afraid to Try New Things